mirfieldchurch/mirfieldchurch.github.io/_sermons/2018-07-08-Evening-Sermon.md

 ---
-title: Leadership: Marks Of A Healthy Church
+title: Leadership-Marks Of A Healthy Church
 testament: New
 pastor: Daniel Grimwade
 book: Hebrews 13:7-19